 Did you catch that?
 Yes, the answer is that simple.
 The ‘real secret’ to success is nothing more than having self-discipline.

-Now, to make this proclamation digestible, we want to provide you with a model that was created to show you exactly why all success starts with self-discipline.
+Now, to make this proclamation digestible, we want to provide you with two models that were created to show you exactly why all success starts with self-discipline.

-So here it is….
+So here they are:

-Self-Discipline Success Model
+The Secret’s Success Model

-If you observe the model above, you will notice that it starts at the top with the word ‘self-discipline’, and then cascades down through several events, ultimately ending with the word ‘success’.
+The following self-discipline model demonstrates what we mean.
+If you observe the model below, you will notice that it starts at the top with the word ‘self-discipline’, and then cascades down through several events, ultimately ending with the word ‘success’.

 So, what the model basically portrays, is that all success begins with self-discipline.
-In addition to this, the model also conveys the following: that any given success, will materialize to the degree and quality that each step was completed.
+In addition to this, the model also conveys the following: that any given success will materialize to the degree and quality that you completed each step.

-To help you put this model into perspective so you can be better equipped to act on it, let us interpret a bit more on how it works.
+To help you put this model into perspective and equip you better for action, let us provide further interpretation on how it works.

 So, let’s say we hypothetically start off in pursuit of a goal or something we are trying to achieve.
 And in that pursuit, we maintain little to no self-discipline, both in how we start the pursuit and how we follow through with it.